jo-atanacio/Data-Analysis-Projects/auto-MPG/README.md

 | 8 | origin    |  origin of car (1: American, 2: European, 3: Japanese)|
 | 8 | car name      |   car name |

-## What topics do touch in this project?
+## What topics do I use in this project?
 - Data Exploration
   - Pairplot & Heatmap
 - Data Preprocessing